Bowls

 The low, shallow bowl didn’t pair well with her eating style.
 I was surprised at just how much of a mess was actually made!

-Sorry wet and raw feeders.
+Sorry, wet and raw feeders.
 Flat-faced dog bowls are not going to help your pooch.
 Every single bowl we reviewed failed the wet food test.

-The biggest problem is that none of these bowls are weighted.
 While they didn’t move around when our pups could easily access their kibble, it was an entirely different story when using canned food.

 Wet food transformed our pups from Bulldogs into bulldozers.
 They smooshed their faces against the bowl and pushed it all around the room.
 Placing the bowl against a wall cut down on the movement but not the mess.

 The reason?
 Flat-faced dog bowls rely on easy access as a way to stop both mess and movement.
 No flat-faced bowl was weighted.
 Even with a no-skid rubber base, our pups had little difficulty sliding the bowls around when they were in a head-butting contest with their meal.
+If you are looking for a weighted bowl, ceramic is really your only choice.

-Blue plastic slanted dog bowl for flat-faced breeds
+Blue plastic slanted dog bowl for flat-faced breeds.

 If your pup is more excited about eating than comfort, then I have a solution for you.
 Press the back of the bowl hard against the wall.
 This way, our Pug could only approach from the front.
 Problem solved!